alexgibson/alxgbsn.co.uk/_posts/2015-04-18-my-second-year-working-at-mozilla.md

 In between all that I worked on quite a bit of other stuff, including being asked to build the 2015 [mozilla.org](https://www.mozilla.org) homepage redesign.
 Something I consider quite a privilege!

 On the travel front, I got to visit both San Fransisco and Santa Clara a bunch more times (I'm kind of losing count now).
-I also got to visit Portland for the first time when Mozilla had their all-hands week last December, which was such a great experience!
+I also got to visit Portland for the first time when Mozilla had their all-hands week last December, which was such a great city!

 I'm looking forward to whatever year three has in store!